-If you are coping with your feelings of grief, following a death or loss after something significant has ended, counselling for bereavement can help.
+If you are coping with your feelings of grief, following a death or loss after something significant has ended, counselling for bereavement helps.

 Bereavement counselling is unique to you